- Admissions & Tuition

 - Campus Life

-You are required to attend a Year 1 training session that includes a live presentation about risk management within the community and a viewing of the Family of Faith video.
+You are required to attend the Foundation class that includes a live presentation about risk management within the community and a viewing of the "Recognizing, Responding and Reporting Abuse" video.

-Training sessions are scheduled throughout the year and will take about 1 ½ hours to complete.
+Training sessions are scheduled throughout the year and will take two (2) hours to complete.
 The schedules for training classes are shown on the church and school websites and are updated regularly.

 All returning volunteers have completed the New Volunteer process in a previous year.
 Reference Checks & the Personal Interviews are only conducted in Year 1.
 Criminal History Re-Check: if you are up to date on your annual training, the re-check will be conducted automatically every two years.